 The S.H.O.P.
 (Students Helping Older People) Program has been a collaboration between the Brookline Senior Center and the community service program at Brookline High School for many years.
 During these years, literally hundreds of students have helped dozens of seniors.
 It is a win-win volunteer opportunity whereby students grocery shop for seniors in Brookline and seniors share their actual history and experience with students in a friendly visit after shopping.

 Besides getting the groceries for the senior, the most important part of this program is developing meaningful multigenerational relationships.
 Some students have shopped for the same senior throughout high school and consider their elder an important part of their life; others continue to visit after graduating.
 The seniors tell us that they feel that their students are like family.

 Due to the pandemic, this program has been on hiatus since March 2020.
 We are currently working with Brookline High School to develop a COVID safe plan that will possibly include shopping assistance alternatives that involve less in-person contact between the seniors and the students.

-For more information on the SHOP program, please contact Sharon Sandalow at 617-730-2769 or at email@example.com
+For more information on the SHOP program, please contact Valerie Graf at 617-730-2743 or at [email protected].

 The SHOP program was a featured spot on Boston 25 News and can be viewed at the following link: SHOP Program news feature.